autogluon/autogluon/.github/ISSUE_TEMPLATE/bug_report.md

 If you are using 0.4.0 and newer, or the current mainline:
 <details>

-Replace this line with the output of autogluon.core.show_versions()
+Replace this line with the output of autogluon.core.utils.show_versions()

 </details>